Geo URI scheme: Coordinate reference systems

-Being in doubt, remember that use of the lowercase representation of parameter names (crs u and mapcolors) is preferred.
+The use of the lowercase representation of parameter names (crs u and mapcolors) is preferred.

 Semantics and usual interpretations

 The Geo URI scheme semantics, expressed in the section 3.4 of the RFC 5870, is not explicit about some mathematical assumptions, so it is open to interpretation.
 After ~10 years of its publication, there are some consensual or "most frequently used" assumptions.

 Altitude

 The syntax of the Geo UI defines coordinates as coordinates = coord-a "," coord-b [ "," coord-c ], where coord-c is optional.
-The semantic of coord-c for WGS-84 is altitude (specifically the "ground elevation", relative to the current geoid – Earth Gravitational Model – attached to WGS84), and the concept is extended for other coordinates (of non-default CRS).
+The semantic of coord-c for WGS-84 is altitude in meters (specifically the "ground elevation", relative to the current geoid – Earth Gravitational Model – attached to WGS84), and the concept is extended for other coordinates (of non-default CRS).